-If you used the IRA Deduction Worksheet in the Form 1040, 1040-SR, or 1040-NR instructions, subtract line 12 of the worksheet (or the amount you chose to deduct on Schedule 1 (Form 1040 or 1040-SR), line 19; or Form 1040-NR, line 32, if less) from the smaller of line 10 or line 11 of the worksheet.
-Enter the result on line 1 of Form 8606.
-You can't deduct the amount included on line 1.
+If you used the IRA Deduction

+Worksheet in the Form 1040

+instructions or as referred to in the Form

+1040-NR instructions, subtract line 12 of

+the worksheet (or the amount you chose

+to deduct on Schedule 1 (Form 1040),

+line 20, if less) from the smaller of

+line 10 or line 11 of the worksheet.
+Enter

+the result on line 1 of Form 8606.
+You

+can't deduct the amount included on

+line 1.

-If you used the worksheet Figuring Your Reduced IRA Deduction for 2019 in Pub.
+If you used the worksheet Figuring Your Reduced IRA Deduction for 2021 in Pub.
 590-A, enter on line 1 of Form 8606 any nondeductible contributions from the appropriate lines of that worksheet.